mzen/GetCleanDataLab/README.md

 2) Extracts only the measurements on the mean and standard deviation for each measurement.

-3) Uses descriptive activity names to name the activities in the data set
+3) Appropriately labels the data set with descriptive variable names. (was 4 in the original project)

-4) Appropriately labels the data set with descriptive variable names.
+4) Uses descriptive activity names to name the activities in the data set (was 3 in the original project)

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.